note

 Many water/aquatic plants can be grown in a terrarium or paludarium, submerged or above water.
 These plants can be included in open or closed terrariums, terrarium ponds (also known as paludariums), closed ecosystems or even planted terrariums for pet reptiles or amphibians.

-If you want to add some greenery, diversity, a livelier ecosystem and aesthetic complexity, look no further than these plants:
+If you want to add some greenery, diversity, and a livelier ecosystem, look no further than these plants:

 Water Terrarium Plants: